lkodinsson/MARS/Basic/PHB.md

 ### Motivation

 One of the most important defining features of a character is their motivation.
 It can be described in a few sentences or less.
 Ultimately it will be a source of both conflict and cooperation, as characters will need to make decisions that fulfill their motivations.
-Characters that fulfill their motivations during a game session provide an experience bonus to all participating player's characters.
+Characters that fulfill their motivations during a game session provide an experience bonus to all characters at the end of a game session.

 Example: To protect the weak from those who abuse their power.

 Some motivations may represent more circumstantial character developmental ordeals.
 These types of motivations when completed are usually then replaced with another motivation, assuming that it doesn't end that character's heroic journey.
-Because these types of motivations are more difficult to complete, making progress towards completing that motivation is enough to provide the experience bonus.
+Because these types of motivations are more difficult to complete, making progress towards completing that motivation is considered enough to provide the experience bonus.

 Example: To find a lost family member; or to avenge a death.